Canada Disability Benefit in Alberta: The facts and how to take action

 The benefit amount will be reduced if your income is above a certain threshold.
 People who earn more than a specified income limit are not eligible to receive the CDB.
 How much income you can earned before CDB is reduced depends on whether your earnings are employment income or from another source, and whether you are single or have a spouse or common-law partner and whether that partner also receives CDB.

-Find more information about CDB payments here.
+The Government of Canada provides information about CDB payments here.

 If you receive AISH or Income Support from the Government of Alberta, every dollar of CDB you receive from the federal government will lead to an equal reduction in the provincial assistance you receive through AISH or Income Support.
 Even though you technically will receive the CDB, you will in fact have no more income than before you qualified for CDB because your AISH or Income Support has been reduced.